MacRumors posted an interesting comment Tim Cook made in the 4Q 2020 earnings call

 There are lots of questions: will LINE Pay Apple Pay be a NFC/FeliCa + QR Code Payment in one Wallet ‘card’, or will it be the Apple Pay flavor of the Line Pay JCB prepaid card already on Google Pay that works on the FeliCa QUICPay network.

-LINE Pay implied the intention of leveraging Apple Pay Code Payments and NFC but there isn’t much to go by at this point, except that LINE said Apple Pay will ‘complete the LINE PAY contactless payment platform.’
+LINE Pay implied the intention of leveraging both NFC and Apple Pay QR Code Payments but there isn’t much to go by at this point, except that LINE said Apple Pay will ‘complete the LINE PAY contactless payment platform.’
 Whatever that means.

-Now that LINE has made their Apple Pay move, PayPay is sure to follow.
-The trend to offer flexible NFC + QR payment solutions started with Toyota Wallet and will surely gain momentum with iOS 14 Apple Pay, especially with App Clips.
+Now that LINE has made their Apple Pay move, PayPay is sure to follow at some point.
+The trend to offer flexible NFC + QR payment solutions started with Toyota Wallet and will gain momentum with iOS 14 Apple Pay, especially with App Clips.

 When the AliPay Apple Pay leak surfaced earlier this year the stock story was that Apple Pay must support AliPay and WeChat Pay if Apple Pay is to have any relevance for iPhone users in China.
 The real story is more interesting and is centered on App Clips, not AliPay or other specific QR code payment players.